nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design Considerations
 #### Aspect: Determining how to design ScheduleList:
-* Alternative 1: Reusing `UniquePersonList` to store the `ScheduleList` under `AddressBook`
+* Alternative 1: Reusing `UniqueStudentList` to store the `ScheduleList` under `AddressBook`
   * Pros: Minimise code duplication since class is reused
-  * Cons: UniquePersonList insufficient in design to support the needs of holding untouched state and filtered state
+  * Cons: UniqueStudentList insufficient in design to support the needs of holding untouched state and filtered state
 * Alternative 2: Creating a dedicated `UniqueScheduleList`
   * Pros: Achieved our purpose of a `ScheduleList`
   * Cons: Code duplication